allentv/rusty-shorturl/README.md

 This is a web application developed using the [Rocket framework](rocket.rs), that supports lookup of a short URL and implement the redirect if already available.
 Else will redirect to a custom error page with an option to add a new short URL.

+## Database Setup

+The database changes are managed through [diesel](http://diesel.rs/guides/getting-started/).
+SQLite is used to keep the complexity low and to get something started.
+The goal will be to move to Postgres later which should be easy to do with minor changes as diesel is an ORM.

 ## Implementation

 The implemenation consists of running a web application developed with rocket framework using Rust nightly build with Postgres database as the backend.